-Whether you are a first-time traveler, a frequent visitor, or a California native, there is much to uncover and explore in the Bay Area.
+Whether you are a first-time traveler, a frequent visitor, or a California native, there is much to uncover and explore in the San Francisco Bay Area.
 With more than 250 days of sunshine per year, intrepid explorers can plan outdoor activities in San Francisco that are fun and educational.
 Read on for the top 5 choices for fun San Francisco outdoor activities.

 1) Angel Island State Park

 Angel Island is the largest natural island in the Bay Area.
 The island is covered in grass and woodland, with 12 miles of trails for hiking and biking.
 A 6.2-mile trail takes you around the circumference of the island.
-The island boasts an impressive view of the city skyline and the Golden Gate Bridge.
+The island boasts an impressive view of the San Francisco skyline and the Golden Gate Bridge.

 2) Alcatraz Island

-For most travelers visiting San Francisco, a trip to Alcatraz is at the top of their must-do list.
+For most travelers visiting San Francisco, a trip to Alcatraz Island is at the top of their must-do list.

 Take the short ferry ride from San Francisco’s pier 33 at Fisherman’s Wharf.
 A member of the National Park Service staff will greet you with a brief island orientation.